lguillier/LISEQ-codes/README.md

 A. Stamatakis: "RAxML Version 8: A tool for Phylogenetic Analysis and Post-Analysis of Large Phylogenies".
 In Bioinformatics, 2014

-The SNP multifasta files used are available there: https://github.com/lguillier/LISEQ-code/chapter4 The following command lines were used to produce newick files
+The SNP multifasta files used are available there: https://github.com/lguillier/LISEQ-code/chapter4 The following command lines were used to produce newick files (T-threads used for inference and N-number of bootstrap should be adapted)
 ~~~~
 ## CC101
 raxml -T 7 -A S16 -m GTRGAMMA -s 2016-06-08.listeria_cc101_denovo_snps.CC101-list.txt.fa -n CC101_100BS-GAMMA -f a -x 12345 -N 100 -p 12345  -k